What is a Fellow?

 We recommend that you talk to a Fellow.
 The Fellowship panel members (both Diagnostic & Therapy) are listed in your recent issue of Spectrum magazine, the Warden of the Fellowship panels contact details are also listed in the Journal of Medical Radiation Sciences and Spectrum in the list of office bearers.
-You can also find members of the Fellowship panels at the ASMIRT booth during session breaks at ASMIRT conference to answer your questions. ou can also email email@example.com with any other enquiries.
+You can also find members of the Fellowship panels at the ASMIRT booth during session breaks at ASMIRT conference to answer your questions. you can also email firstname.lastname@example.org with any other enquiries.

 Already on the path to Fellowship?